KhalidWKhedr/eww-notifier/README.md

 - Efficient album art caching with size and age limits, automatic cleanup, and metadata tracking.
 - Logging to both file and console for easy debugging.
 - Designed to integrate out-of-the-box with eww widgets.
+- Modular code organization with separate utility modules for better maintainability.
+- Robust error handling and graceful shutdown support.
+- Clean separation of concerns with dedicated utility modules for file operations, icon handling, and notification processing.

 ---